thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-mfe/README.md

 The `npm run` command will list all of the scripts available to run for this project.

+ ### Known Issue:
+ If Token Importance Graph doesn't show up for explainability with Canvas not found error , then uncomment this.TokenImportance() in toggleArrow() method of src/app/fm- moderation/explainability-result.component.ts

 ### Using Angular CLI